CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 the names of the RabbitMQ result queues.
 MailerQ posts a JSON result object for every successful delivery to the success queue, and for all failed deliveries to the failure queue.
 This same result object is also sent to the results queue.
-Every result object is indeed copied to two queues: failures are posted to the results queue and the failure queue, while successes are published to the results and success queues.
+Every result object is indeed published to two queues: failures are posted to the results queue and the failure queue, while successes are published to the results and success queues.